SaaS Marketing Metrics To Die For!

 Ratios are especially good for comparing factors that are somehow opposed or create tension in the organisation.
 For example this could be the ratio of the number free trial customers to paid plan users.
 Although free trial customers help grow the business it is critical to have a growing base of paid users to ensure the business is sustainable in the medium to long-term.
 By monitoring this ratio we can quickly see if changes we make to either plan have the desired impact on the ratio of free to paid users.

 Good metrics change the behaviour of SaaS marketers.
 What’s the point of measuring something unless you are prepared to alter your approach as a result of the feedback it is giving you?
-It’s important to agree how you will change your behaviour before you start monitoring your metrics as otherwise it’s all too easy to ignore the warning signs until it is too late.
+It’s important to agree how you will change your behaviour before you start monitoring your metrics.
+Otherwise it’s all too easy to ignore the warning signs until it is too late.

-A/B testing is a great way of evaluating which design works better on a website, but ensure you agree what level of statistical confidence is required before you start your experiment.
+A/B testing is a great way of evaluating which design works better on a website.
+Ensure you agree what level of statistical confidence is required before you start your experiment.
 You should also agree how long you will allow for the experiment to provide a conclusive result.

 Always set success levels before you start out with experiments, new product developments, marketing campaigns etc to ensure you have a disciplined approach to your SaaS marketing.
-This helps avoid the sunk-cost fallacy where people don’t recognise when it’s time to cut their losses because they don’t like to admit when something has failed.
+This helps avoid the sunk-cost fallacy.
+People don’t recognise when it’s time to cut their losses because they don’t like to admit when something has failed.

 Below are outlined 10 SaaS marketing metrics that we’ve found help grow SaaS companies.
-However, each company is unique and so consider the metrics from your own SaaS marketing company’s perspective and chose those that meet the criteria discussed above.
+However, each company is unique.
+Consider the metrics from your own SaaS marketing company’s perspective and chose those that meet the criteria discussed above.

 1. Conversion Rate: